 Don’t mean to be a dream crusher, just being realistic that there are few jobs at the top and a kajillion people fighting for them.
 Plus, they’re demanding AF.
 Get ready for loooong hours and be ok that your family may forget what you look like.

 Money is a sticky subject.
-While I’m going to tell you the best way to fill your bank account with cash, create a flexible life, and do the work you love in fashion…
+While I’m going to tell you the best way to fill your bank account with cash, create a flexible life (I’m talking to everyone, but especially you, moms in fashion!), and do the work you love in fashion…

 And I’m going to share exact dollar amounts for different types of roles in fashion…